Skip to main content

 In July 2021, the first cohort of 24 projects started (one was discontinued at the stop-go phase 1 stage meaning there are now 23 cohort #1 projects), in July 2022 the second cohort of 26 projects started, and in July 2023 the third cohort of 16 projects started.
 This means a portfolio of 65 projects were funded by the HEI Initiative during the pilot phase.
 Considering 370 HEIs are involved in the first three cohorts alone, the initiative's pursuit of 500+ participating HEIs by 2027 (if extended past the Pilot phase) is on track, meaning the potential significance of the HEI Initiative for innovation and entrepreneurship capacity building in European higher education is impressive.

 This has been possible through the collaboration and commitment of the existing 8 KICs, the entire EIT Ecosystem that united to support the design, development and implementation of the Initiative.
-As such the team efforts have allowed to organise - despite the Covid Restrictions in 2021 - 3 successful IVAP workshops and 8 co-creation workshops.
-The Initiative’s team defined five Impact Pathways, developed and adopted its own Theory of Change, experienced Cohort-specific Sensemaking sessions and supported the sharing of knowledge across projects through online tools, such as the Resource Hub.
+As such the team efforts have allowed to organise - despite the Covid Restrictions in 2021 - 3 successful IVAP workshops, PPC event and 8 co-creation workshops.
+The Initiative’s team defined five Impact Pathways, developed and adopted its own Model of Change, experienced Cohort-specific Sensemaking sessions and supported the sharing of knowledge across projects through online tools, such as the Resource Hub.

-In 2023, the HEI Initiative demonstrated remarkable performance across various dimensions.
+In 2023 and 2024, the HEI Initiative demonstrated remarkable performance across various dimensions.
 The initiative witnessed substantial progress through the successful expansion of its scope, incorporating Cohort 3 projects with a strategic emphasis on deep tech, thereby contributing significantly to the Deep Tech Talent Initiative.
 Notably, the initiative dedicated efforts to enhance usability, making improvements to infrastructure and features, ensuring optimal functionality for all pilot cohorts involved.

-One of the key highlights of the year was the sustained focus on increasing the visibility and impact of the HEI Initiative and its associated projects.
+One of the key highlights was the sustained focus on increasing the visibility and impact of the HEI Initiative and its associated projects.
 This was achieved through targeted initiatives in branding, communication, and dissemination activities, solidifying the initiative's presence in the ecosystem.
 The proactive approach to project management and coordination was evident in the successful completion of key deliverables and milestones.
 Among these achievements was the implementation of a robust Data Management Plan (DMP), showcasing the initiative's commitment to responsible and organized data handling.
-Overall, the HEI Initiative's performance in 2023 reflects a commitment to growth, innovation, and strategic management, positioning itself as a dynamic force in the landscape of initiatives fostering technological advancements and talent development.
+Overall, the HEI Initiative's performance in 2023 and first half of 2024 reflects a commitment to growth, innovation, and strategic management, positioning itself as a dynamic force in the landscape of initiatives fostering technological advancements and talent development.

 The HEIs need to continue to be active in sharing solutions among them and other actors of regional, national, international ecosystems and flexible to respond to the current needs and problems of the society.
 Dissemination of achievements and outstanding results would enable HEIs to influence local, regional, and national initiatives for a more innovative and entrepreneurial society and thus focus on collective impact.